sta/websocket-sharp/README.md

 ##### WebSocket.OnMessage Event #####

-A `WebSocket.OnMessage` event occurs when the `WebSocket` receives a WebSocket data frame.
+A `WebSocket.OnMessage` event occurs when the `WebSocket` receives a WebSocket message.

 ```cs
 ws.OnMessage += (sender, e) => {